carolinelbp/cyclistic-bike-share/README.md

 These patterns support the idea that casual users are taking longer, leisure-based rides, which require more comfort and endurance support.

-*Marketing Action*: Emphasize the comfort of Cyclistic bikes.
+*Marketing Action*: Emphasize the comfort of this company's bikes.
 Promote the use of electric bikes for energy-preservation on longer rides.
 <br><br>